-In Generative Adversarial Networks for Data Synthesis, students explore the theoretical and mathematical framework of GANs along with hands-on guided workshops and practical applications in the data synthesis space.
-We focus on image synthesis while learning the fundamental concepts of generative models, mathematical formulation, and practical aspects of building and training generative models required to create innovative AI systems.
+In this course, students explore the theoretical and mathematical framework of GANs and experience hands-on guided workshops and practical applications in the data synthesis space.
+We focus on image synthesis while learning the fundamental concepts, mathematical formulation, and practical aspects of building and training generative models required to create innovative AI systems.
 This course will also introduce ChatGPT-like systems.

 Working in a research environment, you’ll learn the problems and challenges associated with GANs and overcome them at the production level.
-You will implement image synthesis from image and text and drug molecule synthesis using state-of-the-art GAN-based DNN architectures You’ll implement deep learning algorithms from technical papers for deep generative models and focus on building an intuition of efficient training of DL and GAN models.
+Students will perform image translation and synthesis tasks with state-of-the-art networks, such as Pix2Pix and CycleGAN.
+You’ll implement deep learning algorithms from technical papers for deep generative models and focus on building an intuition of efficient training of DL and GAN models.

 At the conclusion of the course, you should be able to:

 - Define the generative models and their use cases